illus0r/ivandianov.com/posts/en/concept-of-id.md

 Last time we carefully added three different values to different subsegments of each segment.

-Здесь мы также используем предыдущее значение айдишника сегмента, чтобы найти айдишкики трёх кусочков. Разница в используемой функции, тут это псевдорандоNow we are also going to use the previous value of id to find subsegment ids.
+Now we are also going to use the previous value of id to find subsegment ids.
 The difference is in the function we use: now we use a pseudo-random one, that takes any number (seed) as input and returns a random number from 0 to 1.
-The trick is that for the same argument (seed) it returns the same random value.м: функция, которая принимает на вход любое число (seed) и возвращает случайное число от 0 до 1. Прикол в том, что для одного и того же аргумента seed она возвращает одно и то же случайное значение.
+The trick is that for the same argument (seed) it returns the same random value.

 ```
 ↓ subsegment id              ↓ segment id